-- Any report of a missing student, regardless of origin, must be immediately directed to Campus Safety. - Upon receipt of a missing student report, Campus Safety shall: - o Initiate an investigation to determine the validity of the report, - o Contact the Vice President for Student Life, and - Make a determination of the status of the student - If a student is determined to be missing and has been missing more than 24 hours: - Notify the emergency contact provided by the missing student OR the parent/guardian of students under age 18 or who have not provided an emergency contact, and - o Notify the Louisburg Police Department and the Franklin County Sheriff's Office.
+- Any report of a missing student, regardless of origin, must be immediately directed to Campus Safety. - Upon receipt of a missing student report, Campus Safety shall: - o Initiate an investigation to determine the validity of the report, - Contact the Dean of Students, and - Make a determination of the status of the student - If a student is determined to be missing and has been missing more than 24 hours: - Notify the emergency contact provided by the missing student OR the parent/guardian of students under age 18 or who have not provided an emergency contact, and - Notify the Louisburg Police Department and the Franklin County Sheriff's Office.